 Greenbelt Conservancy Parks

-The parks under this umbrella include High Rock, All three are hidden pockets of nature and offer hours of leisurely hiking trails through wooded areas, marshes, ponds, and other gorgeous landscapes.
+All three are hidden pockets of nature and offer hours of leisurely hiking trails through wooded areas, marshes, ponds and other gorgeous landscapes.
 Both destinations are a perfect starter for the kids due to their location and the ease of the trails.
-They can wet their little hiking boots here (but not literally, of course) then move onto the more challenging or lengthier trips.
+They can wet their little hiking boots here, then move onto the more challenging or lengthier trips.

 Location: Staten Island, NY